cocos/cocos-docs/en/scripting/coding-setup.md

 - Visit this webpage for [help](http://www.confusedbycode.com/curl/)

-- Click the control shown by the arrow in the figure below to complete the human-machine identity verification (if the control cannot be displayed normally, please go online scientifically).
+- Click the control shown by the arrow in the figure below to complete the human-machine identity verification.

     ![curl download](coding-setup/curl-download.png)